Dechrissen/website/blog/pokemon-solus-rgb.md

 2. Trades should be performable in-game via a "trade-back NPC".
 3. HMs should not occupy a Pokémon's move slots.

+## Philosophy

+This is probably a good time to interject with my clarifications of the philosophy behind the romhack.
+It might already be apparent, but I just want to be clear about the general motivations.

+The philosophy is captured pretty well in the name I chose for the romhack: "Solus".
+It's a word which is used as a stage direction for a male character.
+I think it's Latin.
+But the point is, it highlights the "solo" aspect of the philosophy; the main motivation for this romhack was to create a version of Gen 1 which was an enhanced "solo" experience.
+That is to say, everything should be able to be done in-game by yourself, without relying on other people (or cartridges, more realistically) to trade with.
+Beyond that, it should also address some annoyances if it doesn't affect the overall feel of the game.
+In my eyes, the previously-mentioned HM issue was the most important annoyance to address.

+Related to that last statement, this romhack also shouldn't alter the vanilla game too much, if possible.
+I don't want to creep into "correcting all of the developers' mistakes for the good of the game" territory.
+As I said in the intro, I appreciate Gen 1 for what it is; I would like my romhack to highlight Gen 1's characteristics, not overshadow them.

 ## Methodology

 Before I get into the specifics of the choices I made to satisfy those solutions, I should talk a bit about the methodology; more specifically, how I'm going about doing all of this in the first place.